 Aggressive surgical interventions aiming at gross total resection have long been the standard treatment for most benign brain tumors, despite associated complications including disabling morbidity.
-Today more than half of all cranial benign growths are alleviated surgically using less aggressive approaches, requiring an adjuvant treatment such as stereotactic radiation to maximize tumor control.
-However there is no general consent in determining when a resection is sufficient and when follow-up radiosurgery treatment is safe.
-Striving to achieve the maximum safe surgical resection without any guidance or consent may cause morbidity and irreversible neurological damage.
-Adaptive Hybrid Surgery Analysis automatically calculates and visualizes SRS/RT treatment plans, offering the ability to combine the benefits of surgery with the benefits of radiosurgery.
+Today, more than half of all cranial benign growths are alleviated surgically using less aggressive approaches, requiring an adjuvant treatment, such as stereotactic radiosurgery, to maximize tumor control.
+There is, however, no general consensus in determining when a resection is sufficient and when follow-up radiosurgery treatment is safe.
+Aiming to achieve the maximum safe surgical resection without any guidance may cause morbidity and irreversible neurological damage.
+Adaptive Hybrid Surgery Analysis automatically calculates and visualizes SRS/RT treatment plans, offering the possibility to combine the benefits of surgery with the benefits of radiosurgery.

 • On-the-fly feasibility analysis of adjuvant radiosurgery

 • Complete treatment workflow from planning to intraoperative decision-making

 • Upfront integration of radiosurgery to avoid late referrals and potentially restricted treatment options

 Brainlab offers a complete set of automated tools that enable neurosurgeons to continuously evaluate the feasibility of complementary radiosurgery at any time while planning and performing a surgical resection.
 Rather than relying on intuition, this helps establish the ideal crossover point between the two treatment techniques, balancing surgical risk and radiation toxicity when determining the extent of subtotal resection.